What is edge computing?

 -IDC Data Age 2025 report The Digitization of the World: From Edge to Core

-Increasing computing power at the edge enables sophisticated artificial intelligence algorithms to be deployed and creates the opportunity for machine learning.
-This is part of the foundation needed to establish autonomous systems, allowing companies to increase efficiency and productivity while decreasing costs for maintenance and personnel.
-This also frees personnel to focus on higher value activities within the operation.
+Increasing computing power at the edge is the foundation needed to establish autonomous systems, enabling companies to increase efficiency and productivity while enabling personnel to focus on higher value activities within the operation.

 One of the top benefits of implementing edge computing is the ability to collect and analyse data where it is collected, catching and correcting problems that might not be identified as quickly if the data were to be sent to a central server or cloud for processing and analysis.
 Keeping data on site also reduces the security risk associated with porting data, which can be important in financial organisations, for example.
 It also reduces bandwidth costs by processing some data on site, rather than sending all data to a cloud or central server.